Gender Pay Gap

 Showing our commitment

-• We continue to work with external recruitment partners to extend the reach of our search and selection activities to bring in the best talent regardless of demographic or background.
-We work with executive search firms that are signatories to the standard voluntary code of conduct: executive search firms.
+We continue to work with external recruitment partners to extend the reach of our search and selection activities to bring in the best talent regardless of demographic or background.
+We work with executive search firms that are signatories to the standard voluntary code of conduct for executive search firms.

-• We request a balanced candidate shortlists for all roles and encourage diversity on our interview panels.
+We request a diverse candidate shortlists for all roles and encourage diversity on our interview panels.

 Fostering a culture of inclusivity

-At ICG, we are focused on creating a culture in which every colleague is able to fulfil their individual potential as well as contribute to our collective goals.
+We are focused on creating a culture in which our colleagues are able to fulfil their individual potential as well as contribute to our collective goals.

-We have a range of resources to create greater awareness of diversity and inclusion in how we manage our talent.
+We have a range of resources to create greater awareness of cultural considerations in how we manage our talent.
 An example of this is our Leadership Attributes framework, which includes role modelling inclusive behaviours.

-All new joiners are also given an opportunity to explore what an inclusive culture looks like in practice and the role everyone has in maintaining and enhancing it.
-This is done through facilitated discussions, which are part of the required Onboarding Programme.
+Learning around inclusive environments is also provided at different levels.
+All new joiners are given an opportunity to explore what an inclusive culture looks like in practice and the role everyone has in maintaining and enhancing it.
+This is done through facilitated discussions in our Conscious Inclusion workshops which are part of our onboarding programme.
+Our People Manager Programme, ‘Managing for Results’, is designed to drive confidence in managing people from different backgrounds.
+Our ‘Leading for Impact’ programme for senior leaders has inclusion principles embedded throughout the content.

-DEI is included as a measure of leadership success and features as a KPI for our Executive Directors.
 We are committed to working together to make ICG a more diverse and inclusive organisation that we can all be proud of.
+More information, including on our policies, employee initiatives and networks can be found within the our DEI section.

-We recognise that some of these actions may mean that our gender pay gap numbers fluctuate in the short term as more women take on roles across the organisation, but our goal is to ensure that we achieve sustainable change to our diverse representation over the longer-term.
+We recognise that some of these actions may mean that our gender pay gap numbers fluctuate even as more women take on roles across the organisation, but our goal is to ensure that we achieve sustainable progress to our diverse representation over the longer-term.

 We confirm that all the information we have disclosed is accurate and our statistics have been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 Figures reviewed and verified by Willis Towers Watson.